 Here is an example of longitudinal chromatic aberration that is visible at different distances:

 Note the green color on the top of the image, transforming to neutral in the middle, then becoming purple on the bottom part of the image that is closer to the camera.
 This kind of longitudinal chromatic aberration is present even on high-end, expensive lenses like the Nikon 35mm f/1.4G.
 This type of LoCA / bokeh fringing can be significantly reduced in post-processing.
-For example, Lightroom 4.1 has the “De-Fringe tool”, which allows one to select an eye dropper under the “Lens Corrections” module and pick a fringe color that needs to be corrected.
+For example, Adobe Photoshop Lightroom has the “De-Fringe tool”, which allows one to select an eye dropper under the “Lens Corrections” sub-module and pick a fringe color that needs to be corrected.
 With such tool, one can either completely eliminate this type of fringing or reduce it significantly.

 Lateral Chromatic Aberration

 Lateral Chromatic Aberration, also known as “transverse chromatic aberration”, occurs when different wavelengths of color coming at an angle focus at different positions along the same focal plane, as illustrated below:

 Unlike LoCA, Lateral Chromatic Aberration never shows up in the center and is only visible towards the corners of the image in high-contrast areas.
 Blue and purple fringing is often common on some fisheye, wide-angle and low-quality lenses.
 Unlike Longitudinal Chromatic Aberration, Lateral Chromatic Aberration cannot be removed by stopping down the lens, but can be removed or reduced in post-processing software.

 Here is a corner crop from the Nikon 35mm f/1.8G lens that has a rather severe amount of lateral CA in the corners: